top of page

 Last time, we talked about the mystery of the constants, what Richard Feynman called one of the greatest mysteries in all of physics.
 If you recall, the laws of physics have certain fixed quantities called the constants of nature.
 Physicists, in their pursuit of a theory of everything, want to understand and explain these strange numbers.
 Are they fundamental?
 Or do they have a cause?
 Where do they come from and what explains their seemingly arbitrary values?

-Today, we're going to explain fine tuning, the major clue physicists have discovered which opens the way to understanding these constants.
+This time, we'll explain fine tuning, the major clue physicists have discovered which opens the way to understanding these constants.
 If you recall, the mystery of the constants was that these numbers seem completely arbitrary and random with no seeming reason of why they have the values that they have.
 From the perspective of physics, these numbers could have been anything, they could have taken on any value from one to a million - and anything in between.

 The idea of fine tuning is to realize that these numbers are, in fact, special.
 They're not just arbitrary random numbers.
 But there's something special and very important about these numbers, the values that they have.
 And that is that they exist within a certain range.
 And it's only within a certain range of values that these constants of physics will yield a universe that has atoms and molecules, planets, stars, galaxies.